 COPY *.xml /config/

-The main downside of this approach is that we cannot use it for running Docker containers.
-Docker images are not Docker containers, so this approach only makes sense to use when the set of files needed inside the image is known ahead of time.
+The main downside of this approach is that we can't use it for running Docker containers.
+Docker images aren't Docker containers, so this approach only makes sense to use when the set of files needed inside the image is known ahead of time.

-In this tutorial, we've seen how to copy files to and from a Docker container.
-Each has some pros and cons, so we must pick the approach that best suits our needs.
+In this article, we discussed how to copy files to and from a Docker container.
+Each option has some pros and cons, so we must pick the approach that best suits our needs.